chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 ## Description

 SCMS is a combination of [social listening](https://blog.hubspot.com/service/social-listening) practices across multiple channels along with a meaningful set of categorizations.
-The combination of these tactics can lead to systematic community analysis and can inform a community strategy that leads to measurable business value. [^footnote]
+The combination of these tactics can lead to systematic community analysis and can inform a community strategy that leads to measurable business value. <sup>1</sup>

 **Theory and Origin**